bitwes/Gut/wiki/Comparing-Things.md

 # <a name=ComparingDictionaries>Comparing Dictionaries</a>
 * Godot compares dictionaries by reference.
 * Dictionary keys are ordered (which is unusual).
-* The dictionary `hash` fuction requires dictionary keys be in the same order to generate the same hash so comparing dictionaries by value cannot be done reliably without additional coding.
+* The dictionary `hash` function requires dictionary keys be in the same order to generate the same hash so comparing dictionaries by value cannot be done reliably without additional coding.
 * In order to compare values in dictionary you must use one of the shallow or deep methods listed above.

 ### Asserts and Dictionaries